Armenia was considered a hub for industrial computing, electronics, software development, and semiconductor production during the Soviet Union.

 Total Revenue of ICT Sector, mln $

 Those mentioned above also reflect on international indexes.
-Armenia is ranked 64th among 129 countries in the Global Innovation Index 2019.
-It ranks 15th among the 34 upper-middle-income economies covered in the GII 2019.
-With the Quality of math and science education, Armenia is in 33rd place among 137 countries.
+Armenia is ranked 69th among 132 countries in the Global Innovation Index 2020.
+It ranks 18th among the 34 upper-middle-income economies covered in the GII 2020.
+In the Network Readiness Index 2021 Armenia is the 30th out of 130 countries.
 This is a perfect background for the ICT and High-Tech sectors.

 The government is also stimulating the sector.
 IT startup companies with less than 30 employees, pay a reduced 10 % income tax instead of 23% and do not pay profit tax.